Longbow Hunters: In other media

 The Longbow Hunters appear in the seventh season of Arrow, consisting of Red Dart (portrayed by Holly Elissa), Kodiak (portrayed by Michael Jonsson), and Silencer (portrayed by Miranda Edwards).
 This version of the group are assassins feared by the League of Assassins who were presumed dead since the 1950s.
-In the present, they are hired by Ricardo Diaz to serve in his criminal empire and Diaz's financier Dante to kill Emiko Queen's mother Kazumi Adachi.
+In the present, they are hired by Ricardo Diaz to serve in his criminal empire and later hired by Diaz's financier Dante to kill Emiko Queen's mother Kazumi Adachi.